 …If the Japanese Tea Ceremony is concerned with tradition, order, tea-drinking, ritualised artefacts and strictly observed spirituality and courtesy, allied to the passage of time, The Irish Tea Ceremony is concerned with hospitality, tea-drinking, food, conviviality, humour, abundance, and possibly much more that is primarily social… (Brian Lalor)

 In 2020 we were planning a new exhibition featuring the work of Ian and Lynn Wright.
 However, the Covid19 pandemic has forced temporary closure of the Mizen Gateway Tourism Centre in Bank House, Ballydehob – which is the home of our Museum.
-We will therefore maintain the 2019 exhibition when the Centre reopens later in the summer, and continue to work behind the scenes, preparing for the new exhibition of the Wrights’ work in 2021.
+We will therefore maintain the 2019 exhibition when the Centre is able to reopen, and continue to work behind the scenes, preparing for the new exhibition of the Wrights’ work in 2022.